thestippe/thestippe.github.io/_drafts/dataviz/2023-10-13-data-types.md

 A more involved case is the one we also have **relationships** between the items, and in this case we are working with a **network**.

-There are also more involved kinds of datasets, which we won't discuss here.
+There are also more involved kinds of datasets, which we won't discuss here for now.
 Some examples are field datasets, where one displays the value of a certain quantity for each point of a discretized space, or geometry dataset, where one has a collection of shapes belonging to some space.